Nora En Pure

-Daniela Di Lillo (formerly Niederer, born 20 July 1990), better known by her stage name Nora En Pure is a Swiss-South African DJ and deep house producer.
+Daniela Di Lillo (formerly Niederer, born 20 July 1990), better known by her stage name Nora En Pure, is a Swiss-South African DJ and deep house producer.
 She first received recognition for her 2013 single "Come With Me".
 Further popular releases are "Morning Dew", "Lake Arrowhead", and "Tears In Your Eyes."
 In July 2016, she was invited to put together a two-hour long mix for Pete Tong's radio show: "BBC's Essential Mix".

 Biography

 Early life

 Born to a South African mother and a Swiss father in Johannesburg, Di Lillo migrated to Switzerland during her infancy.
-Raised in a musical environment, she learned to play musical instruments since childhood.
+Raised in a musical environment, she has learned to play musical instruments since childhood.

 Before engaging in the electronic music scene, she used to listen to other musical genres including classical music, pop and rock.

 Background

 Being an outdoors enthusiast, Nora En Pure finds most creative inspiration in nature and travels resulting in organic and nature-infused productions and sets.
 Weaving her influences of South African roots with the love for classical music and soundtracks, tracks often paint a certain scenery combining tribal percussion with traditional Western instrumentation, creating emotional melodies and harmonies with piano, strings, wind instruments and synthesizers.

 Being part of the Helvetic Nerds in Switzerland, Nora En Pure has a long year studio and label partnership with Enormous Tunes label owner Christian Hirt.
-Through the long term collaboration they developed a characteristic sound that is well recognizable, distinct and sets the electronic act apart from general dance music.
+Through the long-term collaboration they developed a characteristic sound that is well recognizable, distinct and sets the electronic act apart from general dance music.
 Nora En Pure was one of the first artists of her kind of melodic and organic deep house sound when this genre gained popularity.
 However the productions and live sets always remained unique connecting dots between different and disparate sounds, styles and scenes with ease and in her own raw style setting her apart from the mainstream.